Yuron5/CPP_Corse/README.md

 Author: Dp Eng.
 Tarnopolskiy Yuriy.
 ------------------------------------

-These are Lessons of C++ Course study.
+These are Lessons of C++ Course study for all.